GVersteeg/Coursera_GCD_CourseProject/README.md

 ***
 ## Goal of the script run_analysis.R
 Goal of the script (and assignment) is to retrieve the files that resulted from the research and to prepare a tidy data from them, that can be used for later analysis.
 The steps that are required to do so are:

  1. Merge the training and the test sets to create one data set.
  2. Extract only the measurements on the mean and standard deviation for each measurement.
  3. Use descriptive activity names to name the activities in the data set
  4. Appropriately label the data set with descriptive variable names.
  5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ***
 ## Important notes on design decisions made
 Some design decisions needed to be made, because the intended use of the resulting tidy dataset is not described.

+**Reading the original files of the web**
+I included reading the original zipped data in the script.
+Although this takes a few seconds, it feel that it makes running the script more reproducable, because ti does not rely on prior placement of the data in the working directory.
+By including the download of the orginal files, one can easily run the script on another computer without prior positioning of the source data files.

 **Order & grouping**
 I ordered the tidy dataset by activity and then subject, because step 5 of the assignment states "... tidy data set with the average of each variable ** for each activity and each subject**" and I just kept the same order as apparently requested.